mekaron/articles/agilecontent/fromprojecttoprocess.md

 You are to create a multilingual product.
 The way multilingual content is created, is completely dependent on the requirements of the user and can be different for each business process and each company.
 It can be that for some processes Machine Translation is perfectly fine, because speed is so valuable to the user and small translation errors are less of a deal breaker.
 And for some processes you should forget about translating all together and rather choose for some form of co-creation, where content is produced in multiple languages at the same time.

 But you can only know which method you have to choose if you can measure the effect of your improvements by looking at the business metrics.
-And for this, you need to include making your product multilingual in your value stream.
-And this means that translation is a part of your primary operational processes and should not be handled in a project organization, nor in a secundary process.
+For this, you need to include making your product multilingual in your value stream.
+This means that translation is a part of your primary operational processes and should not be handled in a project organization, nor in a secundary process.
 There is no such thing as a translation process, there are multiple primary processes that have a multilingual component.
+One for the creation of a multilingual software product.
+One for the creation of multilingual support content.
+One for the creation of international marketing content, etc, etc.

-Including activities in your primary process is the only way to discover which of your activities add value to your product.
+Including these activities in your primary process is the only way to discover which of your activities add value to your product.

-So what happens if you treat translation as a project?
+## What happens if you move to a process

-- If you look at translation as a project, the focus on the value chain is lost.
-This means there is no system to discover whether the actions that are taken are actually adding value to the product, aka what the user is willing to pay for.
-This is why translation is so often seen as a cost center.

-- The people working on the project are just focused on the task at hand: delivering the content in time (meaning: as requested by someone in the company), with a constant search for metrics to see what the translation quality is.
-As a project manager, you focus on fixing issues in an ad hoc manner "no matter what", just to make a deadline.

-- As translation projects are so separate from the primary processes, improvements are usually patch work,.

-- even if your project manager can still see clearly after having to deal with the operational tasks that comes your way when you're in a translation project, and that sees the real cause of the problems they're experiencing, they usually do not have the power to change anything, nor the system to show why a change is necessary.
-There is usually no connection between the strategic business goals and the people in the localization department.

-What happens if you treat translation as part of a primary process - and have someone own the entire process?
+If you see translation as part of your business processes, the following things will happen:

 - There is a focus on process improvement, leading to faster turnaround times every single time you run the process.
 Delivering a multilingual product as fast as possible is the challenge at hand, a completely different challenge from 'delivering translations as fast as possible'.
+Eventually this will lead to delivering all languages at the same time
 - There will be no more discussions about translation quality and how to measure it; it will be about product quality and it will be measured in the same way as you do with your source language.
-If that's not measured, then maybe start there... ;)
+If that is not measured yet, it might be wise to start there...
+- Resources can be hired for a predictable number of hours every day or week.
+No more resource planning.
 - Issues in translation will be solved where they originated.
-More often than not that's where the content is created
+More often than not that is where the content is created
-- you remove all things that do not add value to the user experience, in most cases leading to a lot less review steps and faster turn around times
+- You remove all things that do not add value to the user experience, in most cases leading to a lot less review steps and faster turn around times
-- no more workarounds and band-aids in order to make a deadline at all costs, which complicates the translation part of the process incredibly
+- No more workarounds and band-aids in order to make a deadline at all costs, which complicates the translation part of the process incredibly
-- you will get rid of the task of project management - the end of the waste of talent
+- You will get rid of the task of project management - the end of the waste of talent

-- you see what value is added by the actions of the translation activities
-- - you discover the waste and its root causes - usually they're in the content creation part

-- eventually you will deliver all languages at approximately the same time - if that is valuable to your user experience (which it usually is)
+## What do you need:
+- process managers
+- solution architects
+- people that can translate user data and metrics into specific adjustments for that language

 From this it will inevitably follow that you need a process owner that does have the power to oversee the entire process that creates value for your user.
 This is never translation in itself.
 It is always a multilingual product.
 There is no such thing as a translation process, there are only mulitilingual product processes.
 To make it more clear:
-- there are multiple primary processes that contain translation.
-One for the creation of a multilingual software product.
-One for the creation of multilingual support content.
-One for the creation of international marketing content, etc, etc.

 Which also leads to the question what a translation department is supposed to do.
 As project management is supposed to be taken out of the equation - as a natural consequence of the improvements - and process management should be done on the entire process, as to optimize the whole, there is really no need for such a department.

-What do you need:
-- experts on process management and process improvements
-- solution architects
-- people that can translate user data and metrics into specific adjustments for that language

 So what about localization experts?
 - They're already out there.
 They're called translators.